argais/aws-policies/safe_automation.md

 }
 ```

-## Restricts start/stop/reboot/terminate to instances with certain tag created_by_magic
+## Restricts start/stop/reboot/terminate to instances with tag created_by_magic

 ```
 {